nuxt/framework/docs/content/3.api/1.composables/use-async-data.md

----
-title: "useAsyncData"
-description: "Within your pages, components, and plugins you can use useAsyncData to get access to data that resolves asynchronously."
----

 # `useAsyncData`

+Within your pages, components, and plugins you can use useAsyncData to get access to data that resolves asynchronously.

 ## Type